Sonnerz/project05-fullstack-django/README.md

 **PAGE ::  Blog (/blog/)**

-Accessible by users who have made a contribution towards feature development.
+Accessible by users who have made a contribution towards feature development or requested a new feature.
 *   displays a paginated list of blog posts

 **PAGE ::  Blog (/blog/new/)**